 Most people for example spend a substantial amount of money on alcohol and many do the same with cigarettes.
 Vices can take other forms as well.
 Perhaps you eat out more often than you need to, or maybe you hit the shopping mall a little too often.

 Next time you are tempted to spend money on something which you do not really need, ask yourself what would make you happier—another bottle of wine, or money in your trip fund?
 Over the course of a year, you may be amazed what you can save.
+Prepare for your holidays, and you will find a way.

 Consider Investing To Grow Your Nest Egg